-For \textit{table-query relevance}, we consider both \textit{coarse-grained} and \textit{fine-grained} relevance introduced in Section~\ref{sec:qt-rel}, so that we can find the tables that are most relevant to all the information that is required to answer the query.
+For query-table relevance, we consider both \textit{coarse-grained} and \textit{fine-grained} relevance introduced in Section~\ref{sec:qt-rel}, so that we can find the tables that are most relevant to all the information that is required to answer the query.
 To ensure the coverage of different information, we further complement the relevance score with a coverage measurement, which will be described in detail in Section~\ref{sec:coverage}.

-For \textit{table-table relevance}, we consider the compatibility among the returned tables, i.e., whether selected tables can join each other.
-Joinability helps us ensure that information from the selected tables is compatible --- the information is about the same group of entities or objects, so we can use \textit{all of them} to answer the query correctly.
-Therefore, while selecting tables that can maximize the compatibility scores, we further constrain the selected tables to be connected, which will be discussed in Section~\ref{sec:connect}.
+For \textit{table-table relevance}, we consider the compatibility among the returned tables, i.e., whether selected tables can join with each other.
+The compatibility (joinability) helps us ensure that the information from the selected tables is compatible --- the information is about the same group of entities or objects, so that we can use \textit{all of them} to answer the query correctly.
+Therefore, during the process of selecting tables that can maximize the compatibility scores, we further encourage the selected tables to be chained through join, which will be discussed in Section~\ref{sec:connect}.

 All in all, we formulate the re-ranking problem as an optimization problem, maximizing the sum of the aforementioned components as a Mixed-integer Linear Program (MIP).
 To incorporate the coarse-grained relevance scores, we define the binary decision variable $b_i$ that denotes whether table $T_i\in C$ is chosen to be returned and parameter $r_i$ that denotes the coarse-grained relevance score between the input query and table $T_i$.
 The maximization term, the total coarse-grained relevance of tables selected, is $\sum_i r_i b_i$.
 Similarly, to consider the fine-grained relevance scores, we introduce the binary decision variable $d_{qik}$ that denotes whether or not sub-query $q$ is covered by column $c_k$ of table $T_i$ and parameter $r_{qik}$ that denotes the fine-grained relevance score between sub-query $q$ and column $c_k$ of table $T_i$.
 The maximization term, the total fine-grained relevance of each sub-query, is $\sum_{q, i, k} r_{qik} d_{qik}$.
 To take into account the compatibility scores, we define the binary decision variable $c_{ij}^{kl}$ that describes whether column $c_k$ of table $T_i$ is selected to join with column $c_l$ of table $T_j$ and parameter $\omega_{ij}^{kl}$ that denotes the compatibility between column $c_k$ of $T_i$ and column $c_l$ of table $T_j$.
 The maximization term, the total pair-wise compatibility of columns selected, is $\sum_{i, j, k, l} \omega_{ij}^{kl} c_{ij}^{kl}$.